The Evolution of Wealth Inequality Over the Lifecycle

-This posting is for applicants interested in working on a set of empirical projects aimed at better understanding the reasons for inequality in wealth holdings, with a focus the decision-making of those approaching, and in, retirement.
-The topics that the chosen candidate will work on include i) an evaluation of the role of cognitive ability in individuals’ economic decisions (for example, their labor supply, their saving and their spending), ii) an investigation of the implications of uncertainty around the future of Social Security for household decision-making and iii) the role of genetic influences in the determination of savings behavior.
+This project aims to better understand the reasons for inequality in wealth holdings, with a focus on the decision-making of those approaching, and in, retirement.
+This project covers i) an evaluation of the role of cognitive ability in individuals’ economic decisions (for example, their labor supply, their saving and their spending), ii) an investigation of the implications of uncertainty around the future of Social Security for household decision-making and iii) the role of genetic influences in the determination of savings behavior.
 The ultimate objective of this set of research projects is to be able to understand how saving for retirement and the distribution of wealth are likely to evolve over the coming decades and how they might respond to changes in economic policy.

-The chosen candidate will work closely with the faculty authors on the analysis of a variety of datasets that contain information on standard economic quantities (income, spending and wealth holdings) as well as more novel measurements (such as cognitive abilities and genetic markers) for large samples of households in the US.
-The chosen candidate will also be involved in the preparation of presentations and research papers.
+This project is in an early stage, so this is an opportunity to be directly involved in the research process from the start.
+The research assistant will work with the faculty authors on the analysis of a dataset that contains information on standard economic quantities (income, spending and wealth holdings) as well as more novel measurements (such as cognitive abilities and genetic markers) for large nationally representative surveys.